liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-large-lists.md

 ## Overview

-Lists over 20,000 items have historically caused issues with the migration tooling, making the ability to predict the time it takes to migrate sites that contain a larger list to be problematic.
+Lists over 20,000 items historically caused issues with the migration tooling, making the ability to predict the time it takes to migrate sites that contain a larger list to be problematic.

 ## Data Migration